 As everybody is no doubt aware, there are new rules for getting a patch into Rails.
 With that in mind, I thought I’d share some of my patches here in the hopes that one of my army of readers (ha!) will find something I wrote interesting enough to try out for themselves.
 I’ve got a few Rails patches I want to talk about, but today I’m announcing a Prototype patch (Prototype is part of the Rails project) that I just submitted: ticket 9611.

-bit of magic that lets you write names = users.collect(&:name)
+bit of magic that lets you write names = users.collect(&:name) rather than the

 more verbose